arc42/arc42.org-site/_pages/learn.md

 arc42 trainings provide ideal and effective preparation for the iSAQB CPSA (Certified Professional for Software Architecture) certifications.

-Our common public trainings are currently held in Munic, Frankfurt and Vienna, for exact dates and conditions please refer to our [German site](http://arc42.de/termine).
+Our popular public trainings are currently held in Munic, Frankfurt and Vienna, for exact dates and conditions please refer to our [German site](http://arc42.de/termine).